jet2jet/resedit-js/README.md

 Note that resedit-js only provides basic signing process, and provides as beta version.
 For example adding more attributes/informations to certificates are not supported now.

+> Some digest algorithms, such as SHA3 algorithms, might not be supported by current Windows.

 ## Notes

 - **It is not strongly recommended that the destination executable file is equal to the source executable file (which is not an intermediate data).**
-- Using from command-line is not supported now.
+- Executables containing extra data (which is not a part of any sections) are not supported and may be corrupt on generating.

 ## Examples